dotnet/coreclr/Documentation/botr/clr-abi.md

 NOTE: This optimization is now disabled for all platforms (`IsStructRequiringStackAllocRetBuf()` always returns FALSE).

-ARM64-only: When a method returns a structure that are greater than 16 bytes the caller reserves a return buffer of sufficient size and alignment to hold the result.
+ARM64-only: When a method returns a structure that is larger than 16 bytes the caller reserves a return buffer of sufficient size and alignment to hold the result.
 The address of the buffer is passed as an argument to the method in `R8` (defined in the JIT as `REG_ARG_RET_BUFF`).
 The callee isn't required to preserve the value stored in `R8`.

 ## Hidden parameters